-Over the years, search engine algorithms have increasingly placed less emphasis on low quality backlinks, which may describe listings in many directories.
-Further, the extent to which they are used has decreased somewhat, as search engines have become much more user friendly and deliver better results.
+Over the years, search engine algorithms have increasingly placed less emphasis on low-quality backlinks, which may describe listings in many directories.
+Further, the extent to which they are used has decreased somewhat, as search engines have become much more user-friendly and deliver better results.
 The average consumer is arguably more likely to search for a service in Google rather than a directory.
-This is relevant because the less traffic a directories receives, the less relevant it is from an SEO perspective.
+This is relevant because the less traffic a directory receives, the less relevant it is from an SEO perspective.
 However, there are certain niche directories that can be very valuable to users who, for instance, aren’t entirely sure of what they need to type into a search engine to get the desired result.

 - Yelp Australia is one of the biggest directories in the country, with more than 1 million visitors per month.
 Part of Yelp’s popularity is its review feature, which can be very helpful to potential consumers.
 With the Australian version launched in 2011, it can be used to search for and information about everything from restaurants and nightclubs to doctors.